lionkor/lionkor/README.md

 I'm Lion, I'm a software developer!
 I work mostly on open-source and source-available projects, as well as a parttime job working on airport simulation software.

+### About Me

+I enjoy writing and reviewing source code, optimizing and improving it.
+I'm very passionate about experimenting with low-level programming, performance optimization and ensuring high code quality in any projects I can get my hands on.

+Next to my University study of informatics and my work in airport simulation software, I work on a few smaller open-source and source-available projects, and do lots of recreational programming.
+The most enjoyment I get from programming is when I get to solve larger issues on both a design- and implementation level, and I have a lot of experience doing so.

+A lot of my personal projects, however, revolve around "re-implementing the wheel"; developing a common technology from the ground up, in order to learn about the internals and challenges, and to grow my understanding of it.

 All my hobby projects are on this github; the good, the bad and the ugly.

-→ You can also hire me [here](https://www.fiverr.com/s2/3e71171e41).

 ### Currently Active Projects